moreh-dev/quickstart/README.md

 # Fine-tuning

 ## Activate Moreh Advanced Parallelization(AP)
-The following line is added in the each code to enable the AP on the MoAI Platform.
+The following line is added in the each code to enable AP on the MoAI Platform.
 ```python
 ...